What is an earthquake?

-The epicentre of an earthquake is the place on the Earth’s surface directly above the focus or (hypocentre), the place inside the earth where the quake originates.
+The epicenter of an earthquake is the place on the Earth’s surface directly above the focus or hypocenter, the place inside the earth where the quake originates.
 Earthquake foci are usually somewhere between the surface and 100 km in depth.
 In some areas, however, the foci may be as deep as 700 km.

-One large belt of epicentres run through the Mediterranean Sea, Asia Minor, and the Himalayan Mountains and into the eastern Indian Ocean.
-A second large belt runs northwards though the western Pacific Ocean, the Japanese Islands, the Aleutian islands and the west coasts of North and South America.
-The longest belt of earthquake epicentres runs through the central regions of most ocean basins.
+One large belt of epicenters run through the Mediterranean Sea, Asia Minor, and the Himalayan Mountains and into the eastern Indian Ocean.
+A second large belt runs northwards through the western Pacific Ocean, the Japanese Islands, the Aleutian Islands and the west coasts of North and South America.
+The longest belt of earthquake epicenters runs through the central regions of most ocean basins.

 What are the Layers of the Earth?

 To really understand how earthquakes happen we must understand the make-up of the Earth.

 The simplest way of describing the Earth’s layers is to compare the globe to a hard-boiled egg.
 It has a crust (something like the shell), a middle layer or mantle (something like the egg white) and a core that is something like the yolk.